Shannon Suarez 1934 - 2020 - Obituary

 They'd also like to extend thanks to Bertha Pappilon and his aide Paula Harmon.

 Funeral arrangements are entrusted to Hixson-Sulphur Memorial Funeral Home.
-Visitation will be held from 4-8 p.m. on Tuesday, July 28, 2020 at Henning Memorial United Methodist Church, 404 South Huntington St., Sulphur, La., and will resume on Wednesday from noon until the time of service at 2 p.m. also at Henning Memorial United Methodist Church.
+Visitation will be held from 4-8 p.m. on Tuesday, July 28, 2020 at Henning Memorial United Methodist Church, 404 South Huntington St., Sulphur, LA and will resume on Wednesday from 12 p.m. until the time of service at 2 p.m. also at Henning Memorial United Methodist Church.
 Burial will be at Mimosa Pines Cemetery South in Carlyss.

-If you'd like to make a donation in his memory, Coach Suarez was an avid supporter of St. Jude Hospital in Memphis, Tenn.
+If you'd like to make a donation in his memory, Coach Suarez was an avid supporter of St. Jude Hospital in Memphis, TN.